Marko Vešović: Rijeka

 In summer 2014, he moved to Rijeka in Croatia's Prva HNL on a one-year loan.
 In the following year, Vešović returned to Rijeka.
 The transfer was facilitated through Rijeka's Italian partner club, Spezia Calcio in Serie B. On 18 September 2016, he scored a brace in a 5–2 victory for Rijeka over Dinamo Zagreb.
 Rijeka went on to win the Croatian First Football League in 2017; it was the first season in which Dinamo Zagreb did not finish first since 2005.
 Vešović was coached by Matjaž Kek during his three years at Rijeka.

 Legia Warsaw

-Vešović scored his first goal for Legia in a 2–1 win over Lech Poznań on 4 March 2018.
+Vešović scored his first goal for Legia Warsaw in a 2–1 win over Lech Poznań on 4 March 2018.

 Qarabağ

 On 16 July 2021, he signed with Qarabağ on a free transfer.
+On 11 June 2025, Vešović's contract with Qarabağ expired and was not renewed.

 International career

 After having been part of the Montenegrin U-19 team, Vešović was a regular player for Montenegro's U21 team between 2009 and 2013.
 On 20 May 2013, he was called up to the Montenegro national football team for the first time.
 After being an unused substitute in several games, he finally made his debut for Montenegro on 15 October 2013, as a substitute in the last match of the 2014 FIFA World Cup qualification against Moldova.
 On 1 September 2017, Vešović scored his first goal for Montenegro in a 3–0 away win over Kazakhstan as part of the 2018 FIFA World Cup qualification.
 As of 16 October 2020, he has earned a total of 30 caps, scoring 2 goals.